-Despite the upward trend in China’s imports, the country’s exports surpass its imports by a wide margin, creating the largest merchandise trade surplus in the world.
-In 2019, China had a positive trade balance exceeding 420 billion U.S. dollars.
-However, in contrast to merchandise trade, trade in services show a deepening deficit as service imports to China outperform the exports by nearly 300 billion U.S. dollars annually.
-Amid the global economic turmoil of 2020, the debate on whether China’s major economic partners can expect an increased trade symmetry in the nearest future remains an open question.
+Despite an upward trend in China’s imports, the country’s exports surpass its imports by a wide margin, creating the largest merchandise trade surplus in the world.
+In 2021, China had a positive trade balance exceeding 676.7 billion U.S. dollars.
+However, in contrast to merchandise trade, trade in services show a constant deficit as service imports to China outperform exports by nearly 100 billion U.S. dollars annually.